by Garrick Dee

-Vikings Blade says that this razor is made from high quality Swedish materials and is heavier than cheaper safety razor that has the right balance.
+Vikings Blade says that this razor is made from high-quality Swedish materials and is more substantial than cheaper safety razor that has the right balance.

 Not only will you get a safety razor but also a pack (5 pcs) of Swedish 13C26 DE blades (mild) plus a leather carrying case.